Chapter 2:

 Never in her life has she seen villagers apart from the occasional pirates or monsters.
 Neither was good news for her village.

-The ranger aired out the childhood hope in her mind before focusing on the task at hand.
+She dared to think.
+Dared to hope before focusing on the task at hand.
 The way the tree branches vibrated there must be at least 10 of these monsters, a whole tribe.
-Not good.

 “Sic Sic Senex uxor me”

 "Watch out behind you!"
-She calls out.
+She calls out to them.

 Around the figures were several trees bent over, monsters lying dead from spear wounds and monsters hanging from the trees.